-As a recruiting firm we technically work for the company that hires you: the company pays us, not you, and what they pay us has no impact on you whatsoever.
+As a recruiting firm we technically work for the company that hires you: the company pays us, not you.
+Also, what they pay us has no impact on you whatsoever.
 That is their cost of doing business.

 We work at the national level.
 We might not have connections in your target area, but we will work to build connections to help you transition.
 Those of you on Active Duty have a long lead time which is a huge benefit!

-And since we put our money where our mouth is, we will continue to publish/open source most of our candidate-focused intellectual property here so you can share it with the rest of the community.
+We put our money where our mouth is.
+We will continue to publish/open source our candidate-focused intellectual property here so you can share it with the rest of the community.
 Because if the community succeeds, we all win.

 Download and use this resume template.
 (Also, never enable macros).
 This template contains the scar tissue from reading literally thousands of resumes and reviewing almost every current resume book on the market and hits the center of the Venn Diagram that is the non-science art of selling yourself in a couple piece of paper.

 General guidance: Utilize the following points.
 They will help for a number of reasons ranging from making sure an ATS does't just drop your resume because it can't read it to making sure junior HR professionals read the right content.

 General guidance: Technical resumes should be two pages.